So... that happened.

 Luckily, the thing that you need most in these situations is exactly the thing you're looking for anyway: humor.
 But there's weak humor and strong humor.
 The cartoon on top of this page is about the fifth or sixth idea I had for this topic, but it's the first I drew because the others didn't feel like they could transcend my frustration.
 And there's nothing less funny than a joke that only expresses that something's wrong.
 If you can't bring anything new to the table, you might as well have stayed on Facebook with your opinion.

 Here's What I Do, In A Nutshell:

 I try to view the bad thing from a variety of different angles.
 And I try to exaggerate and twist them until they're silly.
-I think of it as exposing the inherent silliness
+I think of it as exposing their inherent silliness.